Sponsored Links

 If you believe a state agency has issued an alleged underground regulation, you can challenge the alleged underground regulation by filing a petition with the Office of Administrative Law (OAL).
-If your petition is accepted, OAL will issue a determination.
+If your petition is accepted, OAL may issue a determination.
 This program is informally known as the "Chapter Two Unit," or "CTU," because OAL's regulations regarding underground regulations are found California Code of Regulations, title 1, chapter 2.

 The following links provide more information on underground regulations and how to submit a petition to OAL alleging an underground regulation.